blaquee/MinimalDll/README.md

-# Minimal Dependency DLL Projec Template
+# Minimal Dependency DLL Project Template
 This is just a simple DLL Visual Studio project that has only a dependency on ntdll.
 It is an early injection DLL template that allows you to extend as you see fit.